doboszmarzena/JetBrains-Academy---python/README.md

 3. Ends the game when someone wins or there is a draw.

 You need to output the final result after the end of the game.

+## 7. The Eight project: Dominoes

+##### About
+Have you ever wanted to code a game where the computer is your enemy?
+Well, this little project allows you to do just that.
+Take turns playing classic dominoes against your computer in a race to victory.
+Learn, how artificial intelligence can make use of simple statistics to make educated decisions.
+This project is all about basic concepts, put them to practice by making a fun little game.

+##### Learning outcomes
+This project is all about basic concepts.
+You'll work with strings, tuples, lists, conditional statements, and more.